A Guide to Car Modifications

 The list of possible engine enhancement is almost endless, depending on the car.
 From completely rebuilding the engine to changing a few components, extra horse power can be squeezed out of most engines in one way or another.

 The legality of each enhancement should be checked to ensure that the car remains both legal and roadworthy.
-At Motorvation Northampton, we can check and advise you of how to get the most out of your engine and remain on the right side of the law.
+At Motorvation Bedford, we can check and advise you of how to get the most out of your engine and remain on the right side of the law.

 Making modifications to a car may improve its look or performance, but they should never be made at the expense of safety.
 The law is there to ensure that cars on the road are safe for the driver, other road users and pedestrians, so please ensure that laws and regulations are followed.